Week 4 Lab: Mini Project

 Exporting dataframes

-So far, you have read in data and processed it all within R. For this project, you will need to export the cleaned data from R in a format that can be read into Tableau.
-The readr package contains write_*() functions that are analogous to the read_*() functions.
+Once your data is cleaned, export it in a format that can be read into Tableau.
+The readr package contains write_*() functions for exporting data, which work similarly to read_*() functions.

 Tableau

 So far, we have focused on making single graphics.
-One strength of Tableau is the ability to create interactive dashboards with interconnected elements.
+One of Tableau’’’s strengths is the ability to create interactive dashboards that connect multiple visual elements.

 Part 1: Create your visualizations